Holyoke Addiction Treatment Resources

 There are different types of substance use disorder treatment and prevention services available around Holyoke, Massachusetts.
 These can include the following:

 - Acute treatment services: These are designed to help individuals who are in immediate need of detox.
 This treatment can be administered in a medically monitored environment.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 - Clinical support services: These offer a short-term residential program that is high-intensity.
 These programs are for individuals who do not need detox.